ellak-monades-aristeias/simbug/Open-Standard/README.md

 ###Choices-To-State Algorithm
 This is the algorithm defining the feedback loop between the player choices and their state and the state of the world The algorithm is written in a javascript-like syntax.
+It contains two parts:
+* the world state update that is run once
+* the players state updates, run for every user

 ###User State Variables
 Variables that are attached to a player but are not directly affected by him.